Forwarding Packets Greedily on the Line: The Algorithm

-According to \GREEDY's priorities, $\pi$, releasing the $B$-blocks 2 time steps later than the corresponding $A$-blocks, and releasing blocks $A_i$ and $B_i$ at least $|B_{i-1}|$ time steps later than $A_{i-1}$ and $B_{i-1}$, respectively, we have that, at any point in time $t$, on any router, \begin{itemize} \item if a packet $a$ from $A_i$ and packet $b$ from $B_i$ are both waiting to be processed, $\pi(a,t)>\pi(b,t)$. \item if a packet $b$ from $B_i$ and packet $a'$ from $A_{i+1}$ are both waiting to be processed, $\pi(b,t)>\pi(a',t)$. \end{itemize} We later show that the first $B_i$ packet arrives on router $i+1$ before $B_{i+1}$ is released, so that Greedy processes packets in order $A_1$, $B_1$, $A_2$, $B_3$, dots, $B_{k-1}$, $B_k$, as depicted in Figure~\ref{fig:lower_bound_example}.
-The following calculations give the completion times and flow times for the last packet in each block for \GREEDY, given that this is the order of processing.
+Each $B$-block is released two time steps after the corresponding $A$-block, and $A_i$ and $B_i$ are released at least $|B_{i-1}|$ time steps after $A_{i-1}$ and $B_{i-1}$, respectively.
+Thus, the release times and \GREEDY's priorities $\pi$ imply the following relations at every time $t$ and on every router: \begin{itemize} \item if a packet $a$ from $A_i$ and a packet $b$ from $B_i$ are both waiting to be processed, then $\pi(a,t)>\pi(b,t)$; \item if a packet $b$ from $B_i$ and a packet $a'$ from $A_{i+1}$ are both waiting to be processed, then $\pi(b,t)>\pi(a',t)$. \end{itemize} We show below that the first $B_i$ packet arrives on router $i+1$ before $B_{i+1}$ is released, so that \GREEDY processes packets in order $A_1$, $B_1$, $A_2$, $B_2$, \dots, $B_{k-1}$, $B_k$, as depicted in Figure~\ref{fig:lower_bound_example}.
+The following calculations determine the completion time and flow time of the last packet in each block for \GREEDY under this processing order.

-Before the first packet in $A_i$ is processed, all $A_j$ and $B_j$ blocks with $j<i$ have finished by the above.
-In addition, since all packets in all blocks except blocks $A_1$ and $B_k$ have length~2, there is an extra time step for the packets for going from one router to the next. \GREEDY finishes the last packet of $A_1$ at time $e_{\GREEDY}(A_1) =2^{k-2}h$, and its flow time is
+Before the first packet in $A_i$ is processed, all blocks $A_j$ and $B_j$ with $j<i$ have already been completed.
+Moreover, because all packets except $A_1$ and $B_k$ have length~2, they require an additional time step to move from one router to the next. \GREEDY finishes the last packet of $A_1$ at time $e_{\GREEDY}(A_1) =2^{k-2}h$, and its flow time is